 1. It is an ongoing, continually updated work that aims to aid scholars by consolidating as much information as possible on individual films.
 The database is searchable by country, year, director and theme.

-3. The African Film Database invites professors to implement this digital component in their classrooms, and thus enable the creation of a wide network of scholars engaged in the field.
+3. African Film Database invites professors to implement this digital component in their classrooms, and thus enable the creation of a wide network of scholars engaged in the field.
 Built on a simple WordPress site, the database is very user friendly.
 The assigned blogging work can satisfy a digital activity component in your classroom and fosters research, introduces students to theoretical approaches and facilitates an introductory understanding of basic blogging platforms.
-Academics will participate with their undergraduate or graduate classrooms in updating, researching and assembling information on this website.
+Professors can participate with their undergraduate or graduate classrooms in updating, researching and assembling information on this website.

 Created and developed by Bhakti Shringarpure.